U.S. judge blocks Trump asylum restrictions

-SAN FRANCISCO - A U.S. judge on Monday temporarily blocked an order by President Donald Trump that barred asylum for immigrants who enter the country illegally from Mexico, the latest courtroom defeat for Trump on immigration policy.
+SAN FRANCISCO (Reuters) - A U.S. judge on Monday temporarily blocked an order by President Donald Trump that barred asylum for immigrants who enter the country illegally from Mexico, the latest courtroom defeat for Trump on immigration policy.

 U.S. District Judge Jon Tigar in San Francisco issued a temporary restraining order against the asylum rules.
 Tigar’s order takes effect immediately, applies nationwide, and lasts until at least Dec.
 19 when the judge scheduled a hearing to consider a more long-lasting injunction.